 Though every branch of the Maryland government exists to serve the citizens of the state, the Maryland General Assembly, composed of 141 Delegates and 47 Senators who are elected by popular vote, is most representative of the Maryland electorate in the state government.
 Once elected, members of the Maryland General Assembly are expected to be their district’s voice in the government when it comes to taking legislative action.

 How did your representative vote on business-related legislation this year?
-Check out the 2015 Roll Call
+Check out the 2019 Roll Call results.

 Maryland Government 101: The Executive Branch